Sinfully Spicy

 Instructions

-• Peel the eggs, slit (but not all the way through) them using a sharp knife and rub with a generous pinch of turmeric powder & ¼ teaspoon salt.
+• Peel the eggs, slit (but not all the way through) them if desired using a sharp knife and rub with ¼ teaspoon of turmeric powder & ¼ teaspoon salt.
 Let sit for 5 minutes.

 Note:-This step is optional, it helps in making eegs look a pretty yellow.
 You could also stir fry the eggs in a tablespoon of oil if you like slightly crisp skins.

-• Next, add the garlic & ginger and cumin seeds.
+• Next, add the garlic & ginger pastes along with green chillies and cumin seeds.
+Add a splash of water to prevent the ginger & garlic from burning.
 Cook for 30 - 45 seconds till you start smelling a nice aroma.
-Add a splash of water to prevent the ginger garlic from burning.

-• Reduce the heat to low and next add with coriander, turmeric, red chili powders and salt.
-Toast the spices for few seconds and then add the tomatoes.
+• Reduce the heat to low and next add coriander, turmeric, red chili powders and salt.
+Combine and saute the spices with onions for 1-2 minutes.

-• Start cooking the masala on low heat.
-The tomatoes with soften and you will see the oil separating on the sides of the pan.
+• Now, start cooking the masala on low heat.
+The tomatoes with slowly soften and as they cook down, you will see the oil separating on the sides of the pan.
 Takes about 8-10 minutes.
 In between, if you see masala sticking to the bottom of pan, add some water.
 This slow cooking is very important to develop flavors and color of the paste, do not rush.
-Allow the masala to reduce till it acquires beautiful reddish to brown color.
+Allow the masala to reduce till it acquires beautiful reddish to brown color and the moisture has evaporated (see images in the blog post to get an idea of proper bhunai)

-• Sprinkle the garam masala, amchoor and kasuri methi add more water (if you want a thinner gravy).
-If you add extra water, simmer for additional 3-5 minutes to allow for the flavors to mingle.
+• To the cooked masala, add back the eggs.
+Pour water.
+Sprinkle the garam masala, amchoor and kasuri methi add more water (if you want a thinner gravy).
+If you add extra water, simmer for additional 5-6 minutes to allow for the flavors to mingle.

 Notes

-• For a bold and bright red color, add in a ½ teaspoon of kashmiri chilli powder when making the masala.
-For homestyle version, I dont bother much 🙂
+• For a bright red color, add in a ½ teaspoon of kashmiri chilli powder when making the masala.
+For homestyle version, I don't bother much 🙂

 Tried this recipe?Let us know how it was!